 Obama Announces Free Application for Federal Student Aid (FAFSA) Help

-On Friday, President Barack Obama and First Lady Michelle Obama visited Miami-Dade’s Coral Reef Senior High School to emphasize the importance of education and to urge students to apply to college federal student financial aid programs.
+President Barack Obama and First Lady Michelle Obama visited Miami-Dade’s Coral Reef Senior High School during his tenure to emphasize the importance of education and to urge students to apply to college federal student financial aid programs.
 “We want every young person to have the kinds of teachers, and the kind of classes, and the kind of learning experiences, that are available to you here at Coral Reef,” Obama said to a jam-packed, enthusiastic crowd in the gym.
 “Because that’s the best investment we can make in America’s future.”

 The president announced the start of a new effort to help students fill in the Free Application for Federal Student Aid (FAFSA) the essential first step to apply to almost $150 billion in federal aid programs like the William D. Ford Federal Direct Loan Program or Pell Grants.
 FAFSA is also used by states and universities to provide students with financial assistance.
 The FAFSA initiative was implemented by executive order, and is aimed at the fact that many students are not taking advantage of these programs.
 According to the U.S. Department of Education, each year more than a million high school seniors do not file a FAFSA.

-Obama said this fall, the Department of Education would let states know which students did not fill out a FAFSA so that local school districts, could offer help to students in filling out their forms.
+Obama said that the Department of Education would let states know which students did not fill out a FAFSA so that local school districts, could offer help to students in filling out their forms.
 The president urged all Coral Reef students to fill out FAFSAs, even if they thought they wouldn’t qualify for aid.

 Since it was introduced, FAFSA has been simplified.
 In 2009 it took as much as an hour and half to fill out.
 Today, intuitive, online software lets parents and students skip irrelevant questions and load financial info directly from the Internal Revenue Service website.
 “It takes about half an hour to fill out and it could change the rest of your life,” Obama said.